- Build Your Own Lightsaber

 The lightsaber is an undeniably awesome creation, and it wouldn’t be a stretch to claim that it is the single most famous component of the Star Wars universe, more widely recognized than Luke Skywalker, the Death Star, TIE fighters, or any other canonical element.
 Even the sound of the lightsaber—that distinctive undulating hum—is famous.

 It’s also true, however, that even a lot of dedicated fans don’t really pay attention to the composition of the lightsaber beyond its most superficial features.
 They just know it’s a laser-like blade that looks cool and cuts through things.
-If you’re really serious about lightsabers, you should understand what goes into the making of these powerful swords.
+If you’re really serious about lightsabers, you should understand what goes into the making of these powerful sabers.
 This is as good an occasion as any to take a look at the inner workings of the world-renowned lightsaber blade—as it exists in Star Wars canon as well as right here in 21st century Earth.

 Let’s begin with the lightsaber as it exists in the cinematic world originated by George Lucas and his collaborators.
 Remember, when we talk about the blade of a lightsaber, we mean the damage-causing cylindrical portion that protrudes from the hilt (handle).
 The blade can cut with equal effectiveness from any direction, and the force of its impact does not depend on the physical strength of its wielder.
 That’s why younglings must be extremely careful when handling their lightsabers—it’s easy to hurt yourself with these things because even momentary, casual contact can lead to serious injury.